Make a difference and put your

 Veterans may participate in Promotional Examinations

-Persons retired from the United States military or honorably discharged from active duty shall be eligible to complete in promotional examinations, including examinations for Career Executive Assignments (CEA), for which they meet the minimum qualifications as prescribed by the class specification.
+Persons retired from the United States military or honorably discharged from active duty shall be eligible to compete in promotional examinations, including examinations for Career Executive Assignments (CEA), for which they meet the minimum qualifications as prescribed by the class specification.
 Persons receiving passing scores shall have their names placed on the promotional eligibility lists resulting from these examinations.
 In evaluating minimum qualifications, related military experience shall be considered State civil service experience in a class deemed comparable by CalHR, based on the duties and responsibilities assigned (Section 18991).

 Veterans who are Current/Former Employees

-Individuals receiving Veterans’ Preference Points are not eligible for Career Credits pursuant to Sections 18950.1, 18951, and 18951.5.
-Veterans who achieve permanent civil service status with the State are not eligible to receive Veterans' Preference Points pursuant to Section 18973.5.
+Individuals receiving Veterans’ Preference are not eligible for Career Credits pursuant to Sections 18950.1, 18951, and 18951.5.
+Veterans who achieve permanent civil service status with the State are not eligible to receive Veterans' Preference pursuant to Section 18973.5.

 Permanent civil service status is the status of an employee who is lawfully retained in his/her position after completion of the applicable probationary period.
 This includes permanent intermittent, part-time, and full-time appointments.
-In addition, individuals who at any time achieved permanent civil service status and subsequently resigned or were dismissed from State Civil Service are not eligible to receive Veterans' Preference Points pursuant to Section 18973.5.
+In addition, individuals who at any time achieved permanent civil service status and subsequently resigned or were dismissed from State Civil Service are not eligible to receive Veterans' Preference pursuant to Section 18973.5.

 Contact CalHR Examination Unit with questions regarding Veteran’s Preference: